 A true Christmastime name if there ever was one, Gabriel is the angel who, in the story of the Bible, tells Mary she’s been chosen to carry Jesus Christ.
 The name took off in the mid-1970s and then enjoyed a second spike in popularity starting around 1990.

 Although it’s declined since its height of popularity at the turn of the 21s century, Nicholas is one of the 200 most common baby boy names in America in 2021.
 The origin of the story of Santa Claus—the familiar, portly, jolly deliverer of presents—traces its roots to the Christian Saint Nicholas.

 Alva, the middle name of famed inventor Thomas Edison, keeps the same spirit as Avery in terms of holiday themes.
 The Norse name Alva, which can be given to both boys and girls, means elf—a female elf, to be exact.

 The name Kwanza has African origins, just like the holiday it honors.
 Translated literally, it means “birth” or “beginning.”

 With Latin roots that translate to “glory,” the name Gloria has special Christmas meaning.
 According to the Bible, a choir of angels sang, “Glory to God in the highest heaven, and on earth peace to those on whom his favor rests,” to the shepherds on the night Jesus was born.

-In the Bible, the word "grace" is mentioned multiple times.
+In the Bible, the word “grace” is mentioned multiple times.
 The name was popularized by the likes of Grace Kelly, Grace Slick, and Grace Jones.
-Today, there are just 30 baby girl names more popular than this one.
+In 2021, Grace was the 49th most popular girl’s name in the U.S.